The following information is a guide for manuscripts submitted for publishing consideration in the Journal of Investment Consulting.

 - Submit all figures and tables in a separate file accessible for textual changes (Font: Times New Roman.
 Title size: 12pt, and Data size: 10pt).

-- Submit the manuscript via e-mail to Debbie Nochlin, Managing Editor, Journal of Investment Consulting.
+- Submit the manuscript via e-mail to Debbie Nochlin, Editorial Director, Journal of Investment Consulting.

 Acceptance/Rejection of Manuscripts